hibri/go-mindstorms/README.md

 The [ev3dev project](https://github.com/mindboards/ev3dev) maintains open source, hacker-friendly releases of EV3's operating system.
 Distributions include built-in [ssh](http://en.wikipedia.org/wiki/Secure_Shell) support and custom drivers for EV3's hardware.
 In fact, a simple file system-based interface can be used to interact with EV3's motors, sensors, buttons, and LEDs.
 Directories under `/sys/class` represent various device classes, and setting attributes is as simple as writing to files.

-For example, executing the following shell commands will run a motor at 50% speed:
+For example, executing the following shell commands will run a motor (assuming it was connected to some port first time after robot had been turned on) at 50% speed:

-	echo  50 > /sys/class/tacho-motor/outA:motor:tacho/speed_setpoint
+	echo  50 > /sys/class/tacho-motor/tacho-motor0/duty_cycle_sp
-	echo   1 > /sys/class/tacho-motor/outA:motor:tacho/run
+	echo   1 > /sys/class/tacho-motor/tacho-motor0/run

 This enables third-party developers to write EV3 bindings for any programming language that has a file system IO API.

-GoEV3 provides EV3 bindings for [Google Go](http://golang.org) (golang), enabling Mindstorms robot programmers to take advantage of Go's modern syntax and extensive standard library.
+GoEV3 provides EV3 bindings for [Google Go](http://golang.org) (golang), enabling Mindstorms robot programmers to take advantage of Go's efficiency, sane and clear concurrency model, modern syntax and extensive standard library.

+GoEV3 was originally developed by [Matt Rajca](https://github.com/mattrajca).
+For now the development is going on here in this fork.

 Getting Started
 ---------------

 ### ev3dev

 First, we need to install ev3dev onto a Micro SD card (by using an SD card, we can keep EV3's built-in software intact).
 Instructions for the installation process can be found on [ev3dev's wiki](https://github.com/mindboards/ev3dev/wiki/Getting-started-v2).
+The following assumes that you have chosen the latest ev3dev's release.
 When you're done, reboot your EV3 and make sure you can ssh into it from your computer.

 ### Google Go